JeroenDeDauw/Replicator/README.md

 Get a copy of the code and make sure you have [Vagrant](https://www.vagrantup.com/) installed.

-Copy `config/db-vagrant.json` to `config/db.json`.
+Copy `config/db-example.json` to `config/db.json`.

+    cp config/db-example.json config/db.json

 Then, inside the root directory of the project, execute

     vagrant up
     vagrant ssh